 '''

 <hazelcast>

 ...

 <cache name="cacheWithCustomEvictionPolicyComparator">

 ...

 <cache name="cacheWithCustomEvictionPolicyComparator">

 ...

-<cuche>

-...

-</cache>

-...

-</hazelcast>
+<cuche is a construction is a constructi

 '''

 Declarative Configuration for Spring:

 You can specify the full class name of custom EvictionPolicyComparator (CacheEvictionPolicyComparator for JCache and its Near Cache) implementation in the <eviction> tag through comparator-class-name attribute in Hazelcast Spring configuration XML file.